Receding Gums: What are they? Causes and Symptoms

 Gum recession refers to when the gum tissue surrounding the teeth begins to wear away/pull a greater portion of the tooth.
-When left untreated, receding gums can damage the bone structure and supporting tissue of the teeth and can – in the worst case – ultimately lead to loss of the tooth.
+When left untreated, receding gums treatment can damage the bone structure and supporting tissue of the teeth and can – in the worst case – ultimately lead to loss of the tooth.

 Gum recession is quite a common dental issue and most people who experience receding gums do not realise as it takes place gradually, making the signs hard to spot.
 Also, sometimes there are almost no initial symptoms.

 Gum recession should not be ignored, and you should schedule an appointment with your doctor at the earliest upon suspecting any of the symptoms.